Sital K Motwani: Career

-With his determination and hard work, Sital became one of the many success stories of Sindhi entrepreneurial talent.
-But success in business was not enough for Sital.
-He felt the vast reservoir of talent represented by the Indian community of Hong Kong should be galvanised to better serve both the territory of their adoption and the country of their origin.
+Sital became one of the many success stories of Sindhi entrepreneurial talent.
+He also felt the vast reservoir of talent represented by the Indian community of Hong Kong should be galvanised to better serve both the territory of their adoption and the country of their origin.

 Right from his early years in Hong Kong, he was associated with the Indian Chamber of Commerce.
 He soon became a member of the Chamber's General Committee and in due course its vice-chairman.
 In 1969 he was elected Chairman of the Chamber, a position he held for eight one-year terms, a record in the history of the Chamber.
 The years of his leadership saw many 'firsts' for the Chamber.
 He led the first-ever Chamber delegation to China in 1979 and the first-ever delegation to India in 1981, which had the privilege of being received by the then Prime Minister Mrs. Indira Gandhi.
 Again it was Sital, as chairman, who organised the first ever participation by Hong Kong in a trade fair in India when a Hong Kong pavilion was set up at the India International Trade Fair in 1983.

 A major negative development in the 1980s which affected a large number of Indian exporters in Hong Kong as well as banks which financed such exports was the balance of payments crisis in Nigeria.
 The Nigerian government overnight stopped all trade-related remittances out of the country and this resulted in millions of dollars due to Indian businessmen being held up in Nigeria.
 As soon as there was some order in the Nigerian economy and the government demonstrated its willingness to look at these trade debits, Sital took the initiative in opening a dialogue with the Nigerian government at various levels, mainly with the Governor of the Central Bank of Nigeria.
 He undertook several visits not only to Lagos but to the World Bank Headquarters in New York and to the banking institutions handling the problem in London.
 These prolonged negotiations over a period of two years resulted in what was under the circumstances the best possible settlement.